chenxingqiang/secret-learn/doc/modules/linear_model.rst

     :align: center
     :scale: 50%

-  The implementation of :class:`TheilSenRegressor` in jax-sklearn follows a generalization to a multivariate linear regression model [#f1]_ using the spatial median which is a generalization of the median to multiple dimensions [#f2]_.
+  The implementation of :class:`TheilSenRegressor` in secret-learn follows a generalization to a multivariate linear regression model [#f1]_ using the spatial median which is a generalization of the median to multiple dimensions [#f2]_.